 Known for its impressive array of medieval churches, navigable rivers and man-made broads, Norfolk kicks off the top ten list with 11 family-friendly hotels.
 Norwich, with its cosmopolitan buzz and eclectic dining scene, is the jewel in the crown, while the surrounding countryside and distinctive coastline provide the ultimate family staycation.

 Balancing traditional English culture with a stylish contemporary vibe, Cheshire comes in at ninth place with 12 family-friendly hotels.
 From the diverse buzz of Manchester to the rustic charm of the surrounding countryside, Cheshire presents a great option for adults and their kids.

-Gloucestershire occupies fifth place in the list with its selection of 16 family-friendly hotels; the Cotswolds offering an abundance of quintessential chocolate-box villages, magical countryside trails and world-famous festivals.
-Cheltenham is also home to the annual race horse event, attracting visitors from all over the country.
+Gloucestershire occupies fifth place in the list with its selection of 16 family-friendly hotels.
+The Cotswolds offers an abundance of quintessential chocolate-box villages, magical countryside trails and world-famous festivals, while Cheltenham is home to the annual racehorse event, attracting visitors from all over the country.

 Showcasing glorious coastline, cities bubbling with charm and some of the most striking bucolic landscape in the country, North Yorkshire accommodates 18 family-friendly hotels in the AA's guide, coming in at joint third place with Cumbria.
 Picturesque, tranquil and laden in centuries of history, North Yorkshire is the ideal getaway for curious families.

 Glistening lakes and rolling green hills with a backdrop made up of craggy peaks and dramatic skies are what springs to mind with the mention of Cumbria, home to the Lake District and 18 AA-rated family-friendly hotels, placing it third in the list.
 Once the inspiration to artists and writers such as Beatrix Potter, there is plenty for families in the Lakes.